SUMMIT COUNTY

 Brecksville (CT&V) - Building was purchased by the operator from Jaite and moved to the current location in 1942.

-Mogadore (W&LE) - Moved from its original location on the east side of North Cleveland Avenue at the W&LE crossing.
+Mogadore (W&LE) - This station is technically in Portage County as the county line is Cleveland Avenue.
+It was moved in 1989 from its original location on the east side of North Cleveland Avenue at the W&LE crossing.
 A train derailed and hit the building in 1912.
-Here are a couple more photos.